 Original post at http://pastor-patrick.blogspot.com/2013/12/poison-town-review.html

-This review is based on free electronic copies of these books provided by the author for the purpose of creating this review.
+This review is based on a free electronic copy provided by the publisher for the purpose of creating this review.
 The opinions expressed are mine alone.